All Episodes

 Let me give out your website.

-So just outside of Salt Lake City.
+So just outside of Salt Lake City, in the sandy midvale area of Salt Lake City.

-You know, Utah is the fastest growing population state of America.
+You know, Utah is the fastest-growing population state of America.

 Yeah, and it's the slowest growing infrastructure state, too.

-Well, and it's not just uh everybody reproducing in it's also people moving in.
+Well, and it's not just everybody reproducing in Utah.

 A lot of people are leaving California and coming to Utah, for example.